 - The Prosecutor's Office has a duty desk that is available 24/7 for referrals from the SIRENE Bureau.
 [Denmark, 2017] - Involvement of SIRENE staff in on-spot activities during large-scale police operations.
-[Switzerland, 2018]

-- A certificate is issued to the victims of misused identities in accordance with national procedures.
-[Denmark, 2022] - There is a facility to submit fingerprints from the Schengen Information System to the national Automated Fingerprint Identification System through the SIRENE workflow system and get hit/no-hit responses automatically.
+[Switzerland, 2018] - There is a facility to submit fingerprints from the Schengen Information System to the national Automated Fingerprint Identification System through the SIRENE workflow system and get hit/no-hit responses automatically.
 This process is only initiated when a case file is created in the SIRENE workflow system.
 In accordance with the legislation, the process does not entail the storage of the SIS fingerprints in the national AFIS.
 [Ireland, 2021] - All relevant authorities related to the police internal secured network have their official dedicated mail accounts, used to exchange information.
 All police reports of incidents are visible to all offices with dedicated mail accounts, including the SIRENE officers who proactively search against the available databases, including the SIS, all EU and third-country nationals involved in the reported incidents.
 As a result of these queries, in case a positive match is produced, the SIRENE Bureau contacts immediately the Police station in charge of the case (that has reported the incident) and requests further action to be taken regarding the subject of the alert.
 The proactive approach developed by the SIRENE Bureau ensures that no hits are missed during the queries performed against the SIS.
 [Cyprus, 2023]